rubenpad/gofood/README.md

     `git clone git@github.com:rubbenpad/gofood.git`

-2. Create a `.env` file and fill the same fields that are in the `.env.example` file:
+2. Navigate into your new folder `gofood/` and create a `.env` file with the same fields that are in the `.env.example` file:

+    `cd gofood`

     ```sh
         # External endpoint to request data